top of page

 Nutritional Snapshot

 Each bomb (based on 14 servings) is about 200-250 calories, depending on toppings and fillings.
-The croissants and Biscoff bring carbs and fats, while the eggs and milk add protein.
-These are a treat, not a health food, so enjoy in moderation—though good luck stopping at just one!
-For a lighter option, use low-fat milk or skip the heavy cream, but don’t expect the same decadence.
+The croissants and Biscoff offer carbs and fats, while the eggs and milk add protein.
+These are a treat, not a health food, so enjoy them in moderation—though good luck stopping at just one!
+For a lighter option, use low-fat milk or skip the heavy cream, though don’t expect the same decadence.

 Serving Suggestions

-These bombs shine on their own, but a few pairings take them to the next level:
+These bombs shine on their own, but a few pairings can enhance the experience:

 • Ice Cream Pairing: Serve warm bombs with a scoop of vanilla or salted caramel ice cream for a hot-cold contrast.